EXECiiAA/Cyclistic-Bike-Share-Case-Study-Insights-for-Increasing-Annual-Memberships/README.md

 ### Bike Type Preferences
 - Electric bikes were the most popular choice for both groups, followed by classic bikes.
 - **Docked bikes had the longest average trip duration but were the least used.** This suggests that users who did choose docked bikes likely needed them for extended trips where other bike types were unavailable.
-- Further investigation is needed to determine if docked bikes' long ride durations are due to bike availability, pricing differences, or specific user behaviors.

 ![Rideable Type Usage by Membership and Rider Count](analysis_results/Rideable%20type%20Usage%20by%20Membership%20and%20Rider%20Count.png)